Authors: MSc Claudia R.P. Münch-Yttereng a and Engineer Jan Ytterengb,

 For other synthetic sweeteners, there is not as much research as to how they break down in the body, but it is hardly unreasonable to assume that if the digestive system bacteria do not break it down, it probably will not break into nature either.
 In nature, such substances will be diluted, but as soon as you fill up, the instances will be higher.

 Dairy products like yogurt.
-Soda, juice and icing, but we consume more than we are aware of.
-Food and hygiene products like toothpaste can be added to artificial sweeteners.
+Soda, juice, and icing, but we consume more than we are aware of.
+Food and hygiene products like toothpaste may have artificial sweeteners.